paulyoder/LinqToExcel/readme.markdown

 * Both - trims white space from the beginning and end
 * Start - trims white space from only the beginning
 * End - trims white space from only the end

+## Persistent Connection
+By default a new connection is created and disposed of for each query ran.
+If you want to use the same connection on all queries performed by the IExcelQueryFactory then set the **UsePersistentConnection** property to true.

+	var excel = new ExcelQueryFactory("excelFileName");
+	excel.UsePersistentConnection = true;